Innuendo (album): Singles

 "Innuendo" was the lead single from the album in most countries, except for the US where "Headlong" was released to radio as a promo prior to the album's release.
 The single was released on 14 January 1991 in Europe and in March 1991 in the US as a promo single, becoming Queen's third UK No. 1 single.
 The song also achieved modest success in the US, charting at No. 17 on Billboards Mainstream Rock Tracks chart.
 Still, the length and style of the track limited its appeal, and it only spent one week at No. 1 in the UK and quickly slid down the chart, spending only six weeks in the top 75.
 (B-side on 7 inch release: "Bijou").

 "I'm Going Slightly Mad" was released on 4 March 1991.
 The song reached No. 1 in Hong Kong and reached No. 22 on the UK charts.
 (B-side on 7 inch release: "The Hitman" in some countries, in others it was "Lost Opportunity", which was a non-album cut).

 "Headlong" was released as a promotional single in January 1991 in the US and as a single on 13 May 1991 in the UK.
 It entered the UK charts at No. 14, and reached No. 3 on the US Billboard Mainstream Rock Tracks chart.
 (B-side on 12 inch release: "All God's People" in some countries, in others, "Lost Opportunity" and in a few, "The Hitman".
 The 12" and CD also feature "Mad the Swine").

 "I Can't Live with You" was released as a promo single to radio stations in the US.
 This two-track promo single, completely remixed by Brian Malouf, uses slightly different lead vocal tracks by Mercury, louder and tighter harmony tracks, and reprogrammed synth drums, resulting in a much more punchy and "over the top" poppy version than included on the album.
 It reached No. 28 on the US Mainstream Rock Tracks chart.

 "These Are the Days of Our Lives" was first released in the US on Mercury's birthday, 5 September 1991 on cassette and to radio.
 In the UK it was released in December 1991 following Mercury's death, as a double A-side with "Bohemian Rhapsody".
 The single was the UK's Christmas No. 1 of 1991.

 "The Show Must Go On" was released on 14 October 1991 in the UK.
 The single was taken from the album but was released as promotion for the Greatest Hits II album (Classic Queen in the US/Canada), and peaked at No. 16 on the UK charts.
 After Mercury's death in November, the song re-entered the British charts and spent as many weeks in the top 75 as it had upon its original release.
 This single was released just six weeks before Mercury died.
-In 1992, the song was released as a double A-side with "Bohemian Rhapsody" in the US and reached No. 2 in the US.
-(The original B-side in October 1991 was "Keep Yourself Alive").
+In 1992, the song was released as a double A-side with "Bohemian Rhapsody" in the US where it reached No. 2; the B-side for the original October 1991 release was "Keep Yourself Alive".